MarkusARoman/Lurch/README.md

 ## GLFW Window
 You can create a GLFW window with ``` Window(int, int, CharSequence) ``` or ``` Window(CharSequence) ``` for fullscreen.

+The window class is composed of the following fields:
+- ``` handle ``` The GLFW window ID.
+- ``` width ``` The GLFW window width in pixels.
+- ``` height ``` The GLFW window height in pixels.
+- ``` keyCallback ``` The GLFW key callbacks.

+All of these fields are private and final.
+This class creates a constant vsynced window centered on the primary monitor in OpenGL 4.6.
+- [ ] Create parent window class or refactor window to support other scenarios.

 ---

 ## Shader Support